Rowing

 • Skills must be taught in proper progression.

-• A proper warm-up and cool-down must be included.
+• A warm-up and cool-down must be included.

 • Fair play and rules of the sport must be taught and strictly enforced.